-The District's training facilities include a six-story training tower, a burn building for live-fire training, a 19-acre Training Center, a fire behavior training prop (FBT), and a live-television studio, which are utilized to provide personnel with continual training to maintain and improve their skills to the highest level possible.
-The Training Center, which was constructed in several phases using public funding and private donations, provides advanced training opportunities in flammable liquids and gases with the use of live props, including a tanker truck, driving courses, propane rail cars, a bridge, and excavation tunnels.
-The sophisticated burn structures and tower at the site allow live-fire training in interior attack and other fire-suppression tactics.
-The project included extensive foundation work to support the tower, as well as water recycling and reclamation components to support the extensive water usage in fire-suppression activities.
+The District's training facilities include a six-story training tower, a 19-acre Training Center, and a fire behavior training prop (FBT) for live fire training, which are utilized to provide personnel with continual training to maintain and improve their skills to the highest level possible.
+The Training Center, which was constructed in several phases using public funding and private donations, provides advanced training opportunities through a variety of different props.
+With the annexation of the City of Newberg, TVF&R has acquired a small training facility located at Station 21 that includes a four-story training tower.
+This will help with the District's long-term strategy of offering alternative training sites to the District's main training center.